-The Intrepid Museum is seeking educators to serve as Group Counselors for children ages 5-13 during Camp Intrepid which runs from June 16 to August 22, 2014.
-These seasonal positions will work in conjunction with Assistant Counselors in the execution of daily themed activities, trips and classroom management.
-Candidates should have experience working with children ages 5-13, and knowledge of aviation, astronomy, marine life concepts, as well as an interest in history and/or science.
+The Intrepid Museum is seeking educators to serve as Group Counselors for children ages 5-13 during Camp Intrepid which runs from June 15 to August 21, 2015.
+These seasonal positions will work in conjunction with Assistant Counselors in the execution of daily themed curriculum lessons, trips, and classroom management.
+Candidates should have experience working with children ages 5-13, and knowledge of aviation, astronomy, marine life concepts, as well as an interest in history or science.

 Responsibilities include but are not limited to:

-- Coordinate and supervise an assigned age group.
+- Coordinate, supervise and lead an assigned age group.

 - Implement age-appropriate lesson plans and activities as prescribed by thematic weekly curricula.